-- Character Set: the two possible values are: - national (some characters are keyboard nationality dependent), - multinational - Cursor Shape: three possible values: underline, half-block or block.
+- Character Set: the two possible values are: - national (some characters are keyboard nationality dependent), - multinational. - Cursor Shape: three possible values: underline, half-block or block.
 Note: to change the cursor shape from a 5250 session press <Alt><F11> (or <Alt Gr><F11> with a PC keyboard). - CAPS Key Mode: set the CAPS LOCK to behave in either of three ways: - Caps Lock: each alphabetical key sends the corresponding upper case letter.
 To unlock this mode press the <CAPS> key. - Shift Lock: each key send the same character sent by pressing <Shift><This key>.
 To unlock this mode press a <Shift> key. - Uppercase: each key send the upper character if it is present.
-Otherwise, this is the lower character (upper-case letter if possible) which is sent.
-To unlock this mode press the <CAPS> key. - Euro Coding: Euro symbol support.
-The three possible values are: - no: no specific processing is done - standard: the Euro symbol replaces the international currency symbol 'x' within the current character set.
+Otherwise, this is the lower character (upper-case letter if possible) which is sent. <Shift> key acts in the standard way (whatever the CAPS key).
+To unlock this mode press the <CAPS> key. - Caps Lock +: same as 'Shift Lock'.
+But in addition ALL the keys supported (including <Esc>, function keys...).

-- custom: any character can be replaced by the Euro symbol within the current character set (use the decimal notation). - Column Separator: the two possible values are: - no: this video attribute is not displayed. - yes: this video attribute is displayed, but due to VGA limitations, it is displayed as underlining. - Rule: Type: the "rule" function allows the cursor to be located easily among other characters.
+- Euro Coding: Euro symbol support.
+The three possible values are: - no: no specific processing is done - standard: the Euro symbol replaces the international currency symbol '¤' within the current character set. - custom: any character can be replaced by the Euro symbol within the current character set (use the decimal notation). - <Scroll Lock> & <Pause>: enable or disable these two keys - Column Separator: the two possible values are: - no: this video attribute is not displayed. - yes: this video attribute is displayed, but due to VGA limitations, it is displayed as underlining. - Rule: Type: the "rule" function allows the cursor to be located easily among other characters.
 Three types of rules are available: - cross: a horizontal line and a vertical line indicate the cursor location. - horizontal: a horizontal line is displayed at the cursor line, - vertical: a vertical line is displayed at the cursor column.